eBuccaneer/node-request-parser/README.md

 The module node-request-parser represents a parser for requests in node and express.
 This parser is able to extract properties from the request object, sanitize them with a given sanitizer function and return proper errors if the properties you expect are missing.
-Additionally you can pass a authorization function that the parser uses to extract i.e. a header property and map it to a user object.
+Additionally you can pass an authorization function that the parser uses to extract i.e. a header property and map it to a user object.
 And all this is done with one single call!

 ## Install
-(not yet possible) Use NPM to install node-request-parser and add dependency to package.json:
+Use NPM to install node-request-parser and add dependency to package.json:
 ```bash
 $ npm install --save node-request-parser
 ```